gkrinker/VibeParse/test_output/src_script.md

   }
 )
 ```
-This code defines `alertVariants` using `cva` (class variance authority) to handle CSS classes for different alert styles.
-The default style is a background with a specific text color, while the destructive style changes the border and text colors to indicate urgency.
+Here, `alertVariants` is defined using the `cva` function, which helps create class variance authority (CVA) objects.
+The `alertVariants` object allows the alert component to have different styles based on the `variant` property.
+By default, the alert uses the `default` variant, but it can also be styled as `destructive` if specified.

+---

+## Scene 7: Scene 2: Forwarding Refs in Alert Components (25s)

+Let's see how React's `forwardRef` is used in the `Alert`, `AlertTitle`, and `AlertDescription` components to manage refs and props.

+### Code Highlights

-**src/components/ui/alert.tsx** (lines 20-28):
+**alert.tsx** (lines 20-26):
 ```
 const Alert = React.forwardRef<
   HTMLDivElement,